-Approximately 1.8 Million tons of ore was processed on the single heap leach pad covering approximately 22 acres.
-Material was mined from the four open pits and historic waste dumps.
-The heap contains three cells.
+Approximately 1.8 Million tons of ore were processed on the single heap leach pad covering approximately 22 acres.
+Material placed on the heap leach pad was mined from the four open pits and reclaimed from the historic waste dumps.
 All ore placed on the pads was crushed, ranging from 3/8-inch to 3-inch, with approximately 1.3 Million tons agglomerated with 10 to 15 pounds of cement per ton of ore and the remaining 0.5 Million tons agglomerated using lime and Betz non-ionic polymer at rates of 16 pounds per ton and 0.5 pounds per ton, respectively.
 The heap was closed in 1999, covered with a nominal 12-inch clay cap and nominal 12-inch topsoil cover.